-are concluded in accordance with Section 57(2) of the Municipal Systems Act.
-See Section 53(3)(b).
-16(1) 30 June Annual budget must be approved by Council Council - 53(3)(a) and (b) 14 days after approval of service delivery and budget implementation plan (mid July to mid August, depending on date plan approved) Projections of revenues and expenses for each month and service delivery targets for each quarter (as set out in approved service delivery and budget implementation plan), and performance agreements of Municipal Manager and senior manager must be made public, and copies of performance agreements must be submitted to Council and MEC for local government.
-Mayor Although this is not specified as a requirement, logic dictates that copies of the service delivery and budget implementation plan should also be submitted to Council and the MEC.
+57(2) of the Municipal Systems Act.
+16(1) 30 June Annual budget must be approved by Council Council - 53(3)(a) and (b) 14 days after Projections of revenues and CONTRACTOR Although this is not approval of service delivery and budget implementation plan (mid July to mid August, depending on date plan approved) and service delivery targets for each quarter (as set out in approved service delivery 1 specified as a requirement, logic dictates that copies of the service delivery and budget implementation plan should also be submitted to Council and the MEC.